ljokay/Course-Management-System-Public/README.md

 Description:
 ```
     The course management system will allow users to sign up as an admin, student, or teacher.
 Teachers
-    will be able to assign grades and creats assignments.
+    will be able to assign grades and creates assignments.
 Students will be able to register for courses,
     with a max of 16 credits.
 Administrators will be allowed to create, delete, and edit courses while also
     being able to assign courses to teachers.
 ```